 To predict classifications (character values), the function ml_linear_regression() cannot be used.

-The workflow of the ml_*() functions is basically like this (thus saving a lot of tidymodels functions to type):
+The workflow of the ml_*() functions is approximately:

 .data